 Weaving Science with Indigenous Wisdom

 It’s true—we can’t yet infer any solid conclusions about sananga from the pieced-together research.
 But the number of studies on the health properties of the Tabernaemontana genus—not to mention sananga’s long history of experiential evidence—make a strong case that the plant medicine is indeed a powerful healer and, most importantly, more than worthy of further research.
 The mix of studies on the genus as a whole show a vast spectrum of promising medicinal qualities, but given the growing popularity of sananga, a concentrated focus on the properties of T. undulata and T. sananho and is more warranted than ever.

 Over the last two decades, during what some have called a modern renaissance of psychedelic research, the fields of Western science have seen an interesting phenomenon.
 Science, which has historically been dismissive of the psychospirituality inherent in many of the world’s indigenous cultures, has started to turn out studies that validate the wisdom of cultures that have used psychedelics and other plant medicines for generations.
-So while sananga is often described in terms of energy blockages or its ability to cleanse and center the body, mind, and spirit, it could be only a matter of time before science can explain its benefits in pharmacological terms.
+So while sananga eye drops are often described in terms of energy blockages or its ability to cleanse and center the body, mind, and spirit, it could be only a matter of time before science can explain its benefits in pharmacological terms.